 As many as the top 60 drivers from the series may qualify, based on regular season carryover points, to compete head-to-head at the Championship Event.

-Drivers who qualify for the Championship Event will start the Championship Event with the carryover points they earned in the regular season.
+Drivers qualify for the Championship Event by participating in at least one points race and paying the registration fee for the Championship Event.
+Drivers who have not qualified will not be allowed to participate.
+Qualified drivers will start the Championship Event with the carryover points they earned in the regular season.
 They will earn additional points from the races at the Championship.

 Sanctioning body rules for flagging, contact and aggressive driving will apply, subject to approval of the Spec MX-5 Challenge Race Director.
 Track limits per sanctioning body and track will apply.